Nihav-Jain/EyeXforUE4/README.md

 ------------
 Tim Lindeberg
 The Tobii developer communications team
-Temaran, who set the ball rolling
+Fredrik Lindh (Temaran), who set the ball rolling
 Special thanks to getnamo whose unofficial Hydra plugin has been very useful as a working example of plugin code.